bendyworks/conwip-modules/README.md

 **`:module-info`**

-The `:module-info` compiler option is required for Conwip modules to work.
+The `:module-info` compiler option is required for Conwip Modules to work.
 Module URI and dependency information is needed for the Google Closure Library Module Manager to work properly.
 Both module URI's (through `:module/uris` and module dependencies (through `:module/deps` are required